 Also dwindling post-hurricane Irma were the numbers of dragon flies, “We should still have millions out here,” she explained, “they’re nature’s mosquito control.”

 Still, the beauty of the park astonished me.
 That the forces of nature I’d watched on the news could have let loose such wrath just weeks before my arrival seemed inconceivable as I looked at the bright puffs of clouds and blue sky on the slow-moving mirror of water beside us.

 We ventured on toward an area of higher ground, an island-like clump of dense vegetation topped with shrubs and small trees.
 Captain Debra explained this was where we would normally see bigger birds and lots of them.
 We drifted slowly by searching for signs of returning raptors and water birds.

 And that’s when we saw it: the first osprey returned to this portion of the park since the hurricane.

 We sat in awe for a moment, silent but for the clicking of a half dozen cameras.
 I could only imagine what this creature had witnessed over the past two months, the story of its journey to wherever it had fled for its life.
 And, sitting there at the end of a broken tree branch, the story of its present in the ever-changing Everglades.

 The good news, she reported, was that they had finally seen much-needed cold winter weather for the first time in two years, including five days of temperatures in the 40s (Fahrenheit).
-While shorts and sandals were perfectly adequate for work over the past couple of winters, she said she’s more than happy to need a jacket and long pants on the airboat these days.
+While shorts and sandals were perfectly adequate for work over the recent overly warm winters, she said she’s more than happy to need a jacket and long pants on the airboat these days.
 “I’m losing my tan for the first time in years,” she laughed and then added, “but that’s a good thing.”